meriladislav/odimh5_validator/README.md

 ### What is this repository for? ###

 The odimh5-validator is a command-line tool to check whether a given file is compliant with the EUMETNET-OPERA ODIM-H5 format standard
 (OPERA Data Information Model for HDF5).
-The validator is currently supporting polar volume (PVOL), polar scan (SCAN) and cartesian 2D (COMP) objects.
+The validator is currently supporting polar volume (PVOL), polar scan (SCAN) and cartesian 2D (COMP, IMAGE) objects.

 ### How do I get set up? ###